-Fiber (estimated dry matter content) = 3.4%
+Fiber (estimated dry matter content) = 4.7%

 |Estimated Nutrient Content|

-|Dry Matter Basis||21%||16%||55%|
+|Dry Matter Basis||20%||14%||58%|

-|Calorie Weighted Basis||18%||34%||48%|
+|Calorie Weighted Basis||18%||31%||51%|

-However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than canola or flaxseed oils.
+However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Hill’s product.

-With two notable exceptions…
+With 4 notable exceptions…

-First, we find no evidence of probiotics, friendly bacteria applied to the surface of the kibble after processing.
+First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-And lastly, we also note the minerals here do not appear to be chelated.
+And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Even though this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

 So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.